 Men generally do not require iron.
 It is mostly recognised that men absorb iron efficiently from food sources with very little chance of iron loss unlike women who tend to lose iron cyclically during menstruation.

 Women between the ages of 20 and 50 typically require 18 mg of iron on a daily basis.
 For pregnant women, this figure shifts upwards to 27 mg daily.
 If you are breastfeeding, the recommendation is just 9 mg daily.
 These are just general guidelines because differences in gut health, how heavy the blood loss is during menstruation and various other factors will influence the amount of iron actually required.

 Why use Iron Daily Oral Spray?

 Iron found in many supplements is inorganic in nature and is a hard mineral to metabolise.
 Many people who are prescribed iron tablets or buy over-the-counter iron pills and supplements often complain of side effects which include stomach pain, bloating, belching and/or constipation.
-Iron Daily Oral Spray is sprayed into the inner cheek and by-passes the digestive system avoiding stomach pain and gastric distress.
+Iron Daily Oral Sprays, available in two strengths, are sprayed into the inner cheek and by-pass the digestive system avoiding stomach pain and gastric distress.

-Iron Daily Oral Spray provides 5 mg of elemental iron per daily dose.
+Iron Daily Oral Spray provides 5 mg of elemental iron per daily dose whilst Iron 10 Daily Oral Spray delivers 10mg of iron for those with greater needs.
 This superior delivery system does not overload iron within the body and helps quickly to support energy production.